 Cuisine from every region of the country can be found in Lima.
 Search around and you can find everything from typical Amazonian recipes in a boutique cafe to cuy, or roasted guinea pig, in a food stall run by Andean people just relocated from the mountains (though any highland city is a better place to find cuy in Peru).

-The best restaurants are in Miraflores and San Isidro, the areas where many culinary tours focus.
-National and international chain restaurants are represented as well, but hidden down quiet residential streets and in hotels you will find trendy cafes, wine and tapas bars, and gourmet restaurants.
+The best restaurants are in Miraflores, San Isidro and Barranco, the areas where many culinary tours focus.
+National and international chain restaurants are represented as well, but hidden down quiet residential streets and in hotels you will find trendy cafes, wine and tapas bars, and upscale restaurants.
 That is where you will find some of the best chefs in Latin America.

 Barranco is home to several good local and regional restaurants that are famous throughout Lima.
 There are spots that serve criollo, as well as cevicherias, sandwich shops, watering holes and several fine-dining establishments.
 A bit farther south, in the former fishing village of Chorrillos (now a part of metro Lima), you will find some of the best seafood Lima has to offer.
 Crowds flood to the district every weekend, especially in summer, to indulge in the beachfront seafood shacks or long-running cevicherias.